 - Create an emergency kit.
 It should contain extra blankets and layers like gloves.
 In addition, make sure you collect water, non-perishable food, medication and a flashlight.

-Stay inside to avoid frostbite or other injury.
+Stay inside to avoid frostbite or other injuries.
 Listen to your local news for storm updates and stay out of harm’s way.

 - If you use a generator, make sure to use it correctly.
 Never run a generator indoors.
 You should only place one outdoors at least 20 feet away from your home and away from open doors or windows.